DmitriyLesnoy/Future_Engineers_Lime/README.md

   Ways to connect to individual components and share files:
 Raspberry Pi:
   To connect to a Raspberry Pi microcomputer, you need to connect it to a monitor via an HDMI cable to display an image, and connect it to a computer via an Ethernet cable.
 Then, through the command line using the Ifconfig command, we get the Raspberry Pi address data.
 Find the Ethernet IP address.
 Enter the address, password, port and username into the Bitvise SSH Client program.
 This way we can exchange files with the Raspberry Pi.

-PyBoard:
-  To upload or download files to the PyBoard microcontroller, you need to connect it to the computer using the Micro - USB cable.
-Then you can share files.